collapsed-stacks/startups/questions/9699/it-infrastructure-for-small-startup.md

 - tagged: `software`, `hardware`
 - score: 4

-<p>New startup happening over the next month or so.
+New startup happening over the next month or so.
 It's an Engineering company  I am interested in people opinions on the best IT infrastructure for me.
-Its been a while so i am open to ideas.</p>
+Its been a while so i am open to ideas.

-<p>5 people,  Quite heavy on data, Video etc. need to be able to show customer video remotely etc.
-we need good access to our data remotely.
+5 people,  Quite heavy on data, Video etc. need to be able to show customer video remotely etc. we need good access to our data remotely.
-Security is a priority too.<br>
+Security is a priority too.
-Scaleability,</p>
+Scaleability,

-<p>Is Microsoft server essentials the best solution?
+Is Microsoft server essentials the best solution?
 Citrix Xenapp? or VPN?
 Software firewall or hardware?
-Wireless network or hardwired?</p>
+Wireless network or hardwired?

-<p>What about using gmail for business?</p>
+What about using gmail for business?

 ## Answer 9701